vishesh-khemani/2025-winter-csd322/networking/network-layer/network-layer.md

     ![alt text](forwarding-1.png)

-     1. What is router A's forwarding table entry such that all traffic destined to host H3 is forwarded through interface 3?
+     1. What is router A's forwarding table entry such that all traffic destined to host H3 is forwarded through interface 3? <!-- NETWO-n65Ry -->

      <pre>
      </pre>

-    2. What is A's forwarding table entry such that all traffic from H1 to H3 uses interface 3 and all traffic from H2 to H3 uses interface 4?
+    1. What is A's forwarding table entry such that all traffic from H1 to H3 uses interface 3 and all traffic from H2 to H3 uses interface 4? <!-- NETWO-gpJOU -->

     <pre>
     </pre>

 2. Consider a datagram network using 8-bit host addresses.
 Suppose a router uses longest prefix matching and has the following forwarding table:

     | Prefix Match | Interface |